 17 In Cold Scotland: Adjectives in Dative/Locative

-You can also read this chapter in French.
+You can also read this chapter in French or Spanish.

 N